Case of Mines: Judgment

-The neglect of the Earl and his predecessors to work the minerals during seventy years 'had made that questionable which for ages was out of question', and the prerogative was revoked.
+The neglect of the earl and his predecessors to work the minerals during seventy years 'had made that questionable which for ages was out of question', and the prerogative was revoked.

 This illustrates that in theory all gold and silver belongs to the queen, and that most authorities to extract minerals granted have a "use it, or lose it" component.

 Significance

 On 28 May 1568 two mining monopolies were created, the Company of Mineral and Battery Works and the Society of Mines Royal.
-The effects of the decision were limited by the Mines Royal Act 1690, which removed the monopoly of these two companies.
+The effects of the decision were limited by the Royal Mines Act 1688 (1 Will. & Mar. c.
+30), which removed the monopoly of these two companies.

 Reporting of the case

 One report featured in the later English Reports series.
-Plowden’s extensive report was published some years after the judgment.
+Plowden's extensive report was published some years after the judgment.

 Subsequent cases

 The case has remained the leading case in New Zealand law on the royal prerogative to the royal metals of gold and silver; by statute all related royalties flow to the government of New Zealand.
 The case was also the authority on which the controversial Miner's Licences in Australia were introduced at the time of the Australian gold rushes.